-Source: Scotland County Board of Education, North Carolina, Annual Financial Report for the year ended June 30, 2012.
+Source: Scotland County Board of Education, North Carolina, Annual Financial Reports.

 Note: Expenditures for 2007 and before are not comparable to 2008 (and after) expenditures due to a change in the Uniform Chart of Accounts required to be used by all Local Education Agencies in North Carolina.